 - Have at least a 3.0 GPA

 - Be making good progress toward finishing the first and second year requirements

-Students’ study-abroad plans must be approved by the Office of Global Programs by October 1 for spring programs and March 1 for summer, fall and academic-year programs.
+Students’ study-abroad plans must be approved by the Center for Undergraduate Global Engagement by October 1 for spring programs and March 1 for summer, fall and academic-year programs.
 A review of each student’s academic and disciplinary records is conducted as part of this process.
 Students on academic or disciplinary probation are not permitted to study abroad during the term of their probation.
-Students must then register for their study abroad with the Office of Global Programs by November 15 for spring programs and March 15 for summer, fall, and academic year programs.
+Students must also register for their study abroad with the Center for Undergraduate Global Engagement by November 15 for spring programs and March 15 for summer, fall, and academic year programs.